DanielRamosAcosta/YfisrevniJS/README.md

 export { TYPES }
 ```

-> **Note**: It is recommended to use Symbols but InversifyJS also support the usage of Classes and string literals (please refer to the features section to learn more).
+> **Note**: It is recommended to use Symbols but YfisrevniJS also support the usage of Classes and string literals (please refer to the features section to learn more).

 ### Step 2: Declare dependencies using the `@injectable` & `@inject` decorators